jarmi-recio/TFM/ai4starsdating/README.md

 ### Code

-The folder `code` contains the following scripts:
+The scripts used in the development of this project is in the folder `ai4starsdating/code/training_testing`:

-- `ai4stellarage_Benchmark_A.py`:
+- `train_test_Benchmark_A.py`:
   Script to evaluate the different regression models following a classical training/test data splitting scheme.
 From the data sample distribution `datasets/gyro_tot_v20180801.txt`, we release a training set and a testing set, where 80 % and 20 % of the stars have been randomly included, respectively.

-- `ai4stellarage_Benchmark_B1.py`:
+- `train_test_Benchmark_B1.py`:
   Script to evaluate the generalization capability of models, where we train the approaches on young stars, and evaluate their performance on old stars.

-- `ai4stellarage_Benchmark_B2.py`:
+- `train_test_Benchmark_B2.py`:
   Script of a second scenario to evaluate the generalization capability of the models when they are trained only with stars belonging to clusters or only with field stars.

-- `ai4stellarage_Benchmark_C.py`:
+- `train_test_Benchmark_C.py`:
   Script to examine the age estimation performance of all the models on a control data sample `datasets/test_gyro.txt`, composed only of stars not belonging to any cluster, and with a more realistic age distribution.

+There are also four scripts in the folder `ai4starsdating/code/testing`, to test your own models.
+The next chapter explains how to use both usages.

 ### Usage